 In short, since ableism is inherently anti-Black, I try my best not use the term "anti-Black" to modify ableism.
 "Anti-Black ableism" is redundant and contradictory simultaneously.
 That sounds weird, I know.
 It's because ableism and anti-Blackness are mutually inclusive and mutually dependent.
 So you can't have one without the other and you also can't adjectively modify one with the other because where one is they both must be.
 Each oppression does modify how a person experiences the other oppression, so they do modify the other in the literal sense.

-That said, I really do appreciate that "anti-Black ableism" has been developed to try to focus on how Black non-disabled people, Black disabled people, and Black people who are labeled disabled (in good or in bad faith) are treated in every since of the word.
+That said, I really do appreciate that "anti-Black ableism" has been developed to try to focus on how Black non-disabled people, Black disabled people, and Black people who are labeled disabled (in good or in bad faith) are treated in every sense of the word.
 I know that there is something more needed to make this very unique experience that Black people have with ableism more clear.
 Still, I believe “anti-Black ableism” does not succeed in achieving the necessary clarity and that it may cause more harm to the effort being sought by those using the term.

 There is no doubt that ableism absolutely hits different when wielded against Black people and Black communities.
 It’s justification of deprivation, depravity, murder and mayhem against Black/disabled peoples.
 It’s debasement, dehumanization and mass murder of the cruelest intensity and largest magnitude.
 All “justified” by racialized notions of delinquency, dependency, defectiveness as determined by white supremacists and their governments, corporations, medical/carceral institutions that directly and indirectly benefit from continued subjugation and criminalization, extraction and commodification, diagnosing and destruction of our most marginalized people and communities.